Joth Hunt

 Jonathan Hunt (born 6 August 1986), known professionally as Joth Hunt, is an Australian Pentecostal Christian worship leader, singer-songwriter, producer and music director who primarily writes praise and worship songs.
 He grew up in the Planetshakers Church, and is a member of the Planetshakers band.
-Hunt has released two solo albums, titled To Exist (2002) and Make a Stand (2004).
+His two solo albums are titled To Exist (2002) and Make a Stand (2004).

 Biography

 Joth Hunt was born in 1986, in Australia.
 He grew up in a musical family and started playing piano, drums and guitar at the age of 7.
 He began learning to record music at the age of 14 and began producing music.
 He is currently producing Planetshakers albums.

 Personal life

 Hunt married Racheal on 26 April 2010.
 Together they have two sons named Josiah Eli and Gabriel Blaze Hunt.
 In January 2019 he was diagnosed with cancer, and due to his illness he wrote the songs "Only Way" and "God Is On The Throne" victory and faith declaration songs about Hunt's situation.
 After 10 days the doctor performed an operation in which after further analysis the cancer appeared to have been cured.